Just as our oceans need diversity to function and thrive, so does the field of science.

 Hello!

-I am Joyah Alise Watkins, a Ph.D. student at Rice University (Department: Biosciences).
+I am Joyah Alise Watkins, a Ph.D. student at Rice University (Dept: Biosciences) and visiting researcher at the University of Puerto Rico at Mayagüez (Dept: Marine Sciences).
 My research interests lie at the intersection of virus-host interactions and coral reef virology.
-More specifically, I am interested in how climate change influences viral dynamics and host interactions within coral reef ecosystems.
+More specifically, I am interested in how climate change influences viral dynamics and virus-host interactions within coral reef ecosystems.

 Learn more about my work and Ph.D. journey via social media!